TrellixVulnTeam/swahilipython_SCMU/Doc/library/test.rst

 .. exception:: ResourceDenied

-   Subclass of :exc:`unittest.SkipTest`.
+   Subkundi of :exc:`unittest.SkipTest`.
 Raised when a resource (such as a network connection) is not available.
 Raised by the :func:`requires` function.